u007/drismify/README.md

 ## Changes

+- Replaced all mock tests with actual implementations in the Prisma Extends Support test suite
+- Fixed test cases to properly work with model extensions, result extensions, and async methods
+- Added comprehensive tests for $allModels extensions and multiple extension combinations
 - Fixed the missing `PrismaClient` export in the base-client.ts file by adding it as an alias for `DrismifyClient`
 - Enhanced the extension handling system to properly process middleware extensions
 - Improved the MockPrismaClient implementation in tests to properly handle connection status and middleware